Developer(s) – TT Fusion, Nintendo SPD & Warner Bros. Interactive Entertainment

 Aside from the game looking great, it plays out great too.
 Outside the main story, there exists a multitude of different side quests to complete throughout a massive open-world environment unparalleled with any of the more linear worlds found in most other Lego games.
 The amount of customization and variety on offer is also extremely impressive since a wide range of abilities is needed to complete everything that can be completed.
 In lieu of Lego game tradition, replay value is also on offer, since players will also have to back to story missions with newly gained abilities to collect things they will have inevitably missed the first time around.

 Controls – 10/10

 Like in every other Lego game, the control scheme is also extremely simplistic, and easy to get to grips with.
-The use of the Wii U GamePad also offers a fairly unique twist on how open world games are normally played.
-For example, there exist side mission, whereby the player must use the GamePad to scan the TV in order to find criminal suspects before making an arrest.
+The use of the Wii U GamePad also offers a fairly unique twist on how open-world games are normally played.
+For example, there exist side missions, whereby the player must use the GamePad to scan the TV in order to find criminal suspects before making an arrest.
 It is also used as a glorified Head-Up Display, containing a map and icons indicating where side quests are located.

 Lifespan – 10/10

 Since there is a ton of things to do in this game, it can easily be made to last up to 100 hours, which certainly makes it the longest Lego game ever developed.
-There’s a lot of open-world space in the game, and a lot of great use of it.
+There’s a lot of open-world space in the game and a lot of great use of it.
 The story mode will take the better part of 10 hours alone, but after that, the game will have only just begun.